-These youthful hunters formed the crews in these boats for the bowhead hunt, and of the several bowhead hunting parties over the years in Repulse Bay, their overall age was the youngest ever bowhead whale hunting party.
+These youthful hunters formed the crews in these boats for the bowhead hunt and of the several bowhead hunting parties over the years in Naujaat, they were youngest ever hunting party.
 I ask my colleagues to join me in congratulating them here in the House.
 Thank you, Mr. Speaker.